tel: +48 888 99 98 98

 • By using an appropriate combination of materials, they can achieve significant thermal resistance, allowing them to operate at temperatures up to 230°C and above...

-• Significant importance in modern technologies – find application in computer drives, electric drive mechanisms, medical devices or other highly developed apparatuses.
+• Wide application in modern technologies – are utilized in computer drives, electric motors, medical apparatus and very highly developed apparatuses.

 Disadvantages of neodymium magnets: